Phillip-Healy/the-build-lab/README.md

 ### Rest
 - Django REST framework is a powerful and flexible toolkit for building Web APIs.
+-- Using rest API token authentication for secure authentication and validation via tokens.

 ### Werkzeug
 - Werkzeug is a comprehensive WSGI web application library.
 It began as a simple collection of various utilities for WSGI applications and has become one of the